Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 As expected, this distance matrix is diagonal; as expected also, the categories *Extreme left* and *Left* are close from each other, and are both far from the category *Right*.

-Visualize this distance matrix with the `image()` function which creates a grid of colored or gray-scale rectangles with colors corresponding to the values in the matrix.
+Visualize this distance matrix with the `heatmap()` function, with colors corresponding to the values in the matrix.

 <codeblock id="02_12">
 </codeblock>